Stochastic analysis for the Dirichlet--Ferguson process: The Dirichlet--Ferguson process

 where, for $w\in\R$, $\Pn{w}{n}:=w(w+1)\cdots(w+n-1)$ is the $n$-th rising factorial of $w$.
 As usual we set $\Pn{w}{0}:=1$.
 It can be shown that $\mu^{[n]}$ is a symmetric measure.

 Let $f\colon \bM_1(\BX) \times \BX^n \rightarrow [0,\infty)$ be measurable.
 Then the multivariate Mecke-type equation for the DF process says that

 This result can be found in \cite{Ferguson74}, at least in an implicit form.
 It can be proved inductively, starting with the Mecke-type equation from \cite{DelloShiavoLytvynov23,Last20}.
-Equation \eqref{Mecke1} shows in particular that the $n$-th moment measure of $\zeta$ is given by
+Sometimes it is convenient to write \eqref{Mecke1} as